-The applicant is required to describe the results (quantitative and qualitative) of the currently or previously funded project and the proposed outcome measures/metrics for the current application.
+The applicant is required to describe final outcome measures for the project.
 Interim measures that are associated with the final outcome measures should be identified and will serve as a measure of program effectiveness and public health impact.
-Applicants are required to clearly describe their assessment and evaluation methodology and to provide results and baseline data from currently or previously funded projects.
-Applicants should describe how funds from the proposed CPRIT grant will improve and expand outcomes from the initial project and how the current application builds on the previous work or addresses new areas of cancer prevention and control services.
-If the applicant is not providing baseline data for a measure, the applicant must provide a well-justified explanation and describe clear plans and method(s) of measurement to collect the data necessary to establish a baseline.
+Applicants are required to clearly describe their assessment and evaluation methodology and to provide baseline data describing how funds from the CPRIT grant will improve outcomes over baseline.
+In the case where no baseline data exist for the target population, the applicant must include an explanation and describe clear plans to collect the data necessary to establish a baseline.